Plot trajectories colored by velocity or relative stride length

 Details

-The function creates a plot where each trajectory is colored based on the specified parameter ("V" for velocity or "RSL" for relative stride length).
-The ggplot2 package is used for plotting.
+The function creates a plot where each trajectory is colored based on the specified parameter ("V" for velocity or "RSL" for relative stride length) when type = "tracksite".

-The color gradient for the parameter is applied using scale_color_gradientn().
+The color gradient for the parameter is applied using scale_color_gradientn() when type = "tracksite".
 The color palette can be customized via the colours argument.

 Author